 Thank you for attending our latest webinar!
-If you missed it, check out our Past Presentations below to view the recording of this or any past online activities.
+If you missed it, check out our Past Presentations below and click on a webinar title for more information or to view the recording.

 Maximizing Medical Practice is an engagement series for alumni developed by the Alumni Engagement & Events Committee of the Medical School Alumni Board.
 Events in the series are designed to empower physicians to become change agents in the environments in which they are trained, interact with other members of the health care team, adapt to emerging technology, maneuver the bureaucratic and administrative challenges, and most importantly, take care of patients.